mizzunet/awesome-calibre-kindle/README.md

 * Use cover art on lockscreen - `Settings > Device Options and Show Cover`

 ## Sites
+* Community
     * [Goodreads](https://goodreads.com) - Find and read more books you'll love, and keep track of the books you want to read.
 Be part of the world's largest community
+    * [The Story Graph](https://thestorygraph.com) -  A fully-featured Amazon-free alternative to Goodreads .
+Clean UI, better recommendations, discover books by mood
 * [Instapaper](https://www.instapaper.com/) - Instapaper sends articles added to it to Kindle
 * [k2pdfopt](http://www.willus.com/k2pdfopt/) - Reformat existing PDFs for smaller e-ink screens
 * [Send to Kobo/Kindle](https://send.djazz.se/) -  A service for sending ebooks to a Kobo or Kindle ereader through the built-in browser
-* [The Story Graph](https://thestorygraph.com) -  A fully-featured Amazon-free alternative to Goodreads .
-Clean UI, better recommendations, discover books by mood

 ## Browser Extensions
 * [ePub Press](https://epub.press/) - EpubPress is a browser extension for Chrome & Firefox for turning your favorite web content into ebooks.